-above and in File No. SR-FINRA-2024-011, CAT LLC determined to use six decimal places for the CAT Fee 2024-1 fee rate to balance the accuracy of the calculation with the potential systems and other impracticalities of using additional decimal places in the calculation.
-FINRA likewise believes that it is appropriate at this time to use six decimal places to maintain consistency with the approach determined by CAT LLC, to which members have been testing since earlier this year, which should reduce potential complexity in connection with the fee and billing structure for Prospective CAT Cost Recovery Fee 2024-1.
-4. Self-Regulatory Organization's Statement on Burden on Competition FINRA does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-Section 15A(b)(9) of the Act 47 requires that FINRA's rules not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
-FINRA notes that Prospective CAT Cost Recovery Fee 2024-1 is designed to assist FINRA in meeting its regulatory obligations pursuant to the Plan.
-Furthermore, in approving the CAT Funding Model, the SEC analyzed the potential competitive impact of the CAT Funding Model, including competitive issues related to market services, trading services and regulatory services, efficiency concerns, and capital formation.48 The SEC also analyzed the potential effect of CAT fees calculated pursuant to the CAT Funding Model on affected categories of market 47 15 U.S.C.
-78o-3(b)(9).
+and CEBSs is consistent with the approach to apportioning costs between Executing Brokers under the SEC-approved CAT Funding Model.43 4.
+Self-Regulatory Organization's Statement on Burden on Competition FINRA does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
+Section 15A(b)(9) of the Act 44 requires that FINRA's rules not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
+FINRA notes that Prospective CAT Cost Recovery Fee 2025-1 is designed to assist FINRA in meeting its regulatory obligations pursuant to the Plan.
+Furthermore, in approving the CAT Funding Model, the SEC analyzed the potential competitive impact of the CAT Funding Model, including competitive issues related to market services, trading services and regulatory services, efficiency concerns, and capital formation.
+The SEC also analyzed the potential effect of CAT fees calculated pursuant to the CAT Funding Model on affected categories of market participants, including Participants (including exchanges and FINRA), Industry Members (including subcategories of Industry Members, such as alternative trading systems, CAT Executing Brokers and market makers), and investors generally, and considered market effects related to equities and options, among other things.
+Based on this analysis, the SEC approved the CAT Funding Model as compliant with the Exchange Act.
+The See supra note 40.